Shikaga/PitchBlackAnalysis/index.md

 Indeed, it would not have been hard for to add a line of dialog for it to be so.

-> `RIDDICK: “Come on Carolyn.
-You think I helped you out of the goodness of my heart?”
+> `RIDDICK: "Come on Carolyn.
+You think I helped you out of the goodness of my heart?"
 LAUGHS Fry shakes her head, visibly upset.`

-> `RIDDICK: “I couldn’t make it all the way myself, I needed a distraction.
-That’s all you were to me Fry.
-Big, fat, juicy distractions” SMILES EVILY`
+> `RIDDICK: "I couldn't make it all the way myself, I needed a distraction.
+That's all you were to me Fry.
+Big, fat, juicy distractions" SMILES EVILY`

 And yet, this never comes to pass.
 Riddicks role as antagonist truly does not outlive the first act.
 In fact, upon reflection, his actions of the first act are not conducive to an antagonist role when taken in context.
 Sure, he tried to incapacitate Johns in a bid to escape.
-But beyond that he doesn’t seem to bear any ill will to any of the crew members, even Johns.
+But beyond that he doesn't seem to bear any ill will to any of the crew members, even Johns.

 His stalking of Fry seems to have been simply out of curiosity and he is not guilty of killing Zeke.
 The film cleverly tries to sell Riddick as the villain in the first act, but upon a objective analysis, he never does anything villainous.